rpigor/yani/README.md

 # YANI

-YANI (Yet Another NEANDER Implementation), as the name suggests, is a microarchitecture implementation of the hypothetical processor NEANDER using VHDL.
+YANI (Yet Another NEANDER Implementation), as the name suggests, is a microarchitecture implementation of the hypothetical processor NEANDER written in VHDL.
 The project was developed as an assignment for the Sistemas Digitals - *INF01175* class.

 ### Introduction